ghassani/openpst/docs/sahara.md

 When in this mode, OpenPST can read any size chunk of memory space to your local filesystem.

-Memory debug is known to be available on a USB interfaces named Qualcomm HS-USB Diagnostic 9006.
+Memory debug is known to be available on the following USB interfaces:
+- LGE AndroidNet USB Serial Port.
+This USB interface has a vendor ID of 1004 (LG) and product id 61A1.
+- Qualcomm HS-USB Diagnostic 9006.
 This USB interface has a vendor ID of 05c6 and product id of 9006.

 May be available in other diagnostic interfaces.